Aldrian/4DV611-client/README.md

 Release notes:
 https://cordova.apache.org/news/2015/04/21/tools-release.html

 > Added the ability to manage your plugin and platform dependencies in your project’s `config.xml`.
 When adding plugins or platforms, use the `--save` flag to add them to `config.xml`.
 Ex: `cordova platform add android --save`.
 Existing projects can use `cordova plugin save` and `cordova platform save` commands to save all previously installed plugins and platforms into your project’s `config.xml`.
 Platforms and plugins will be autorestored when `cordova prepare` is run.
-This allows developers to easily manage and share their dependenceis among different development enviroments and with their coworkers.
+This allows developers to easily manage and share their dependencies among different development environments and with their coworkers.
 >

 Since your projects `.gitignore` will completely ignore the `platforms/` and `plugins/` folders, it's important to make sure your `config.xml` contains all the plugins and platforms required by your project.
 As explained above this can either be achieved by always using the `--save` options when adding/removing platforms: